asafiw/simloud-docs/src/pages/en/examples-of-simloud-files.markdown

     type: sqs
     params:
      QueueName: 2347918-43728.fifo        # If FifoQueue: True, the name of a FIFO queue can only include alphanumeric characters, hyphens, or underscores, must end with .fifo suffix a>
-     # attrituptes must be strings -> ''
+     # attributes must be strings -> ''
      Attributes:
        DelaySeconds: '5'                  # 0 to 900 seconds
        MaximumMessageSize: '2048'         # from 1,024 bytes (1 KiB) to 262,144 bytes